A new scale in the quasi-static limit of Aether Scalar Tensor Theory: Galactic rotation curves are almost the same in both limits

 For reference, Fig.~\ref{fig:mw-compare-vc} also shows a rotation curve obtained from the algebraic relation Eq.~\eqref{eq:algebraic}.
-This algebraic relation is often considered a reasonable approximation in MOND.
+This algebraic relation is often considered a reasonable approximation in MOND, even outside spherical symmetry.
 We see that the difference between the $m_\times \to 0$ and $m_\times \to \infty$ limits is much smaller than that between the algebraic case and either value of $m_\times$.
 Indeed, the effect of $m_\times$ is much smaller than the systematic uncertainties in modelling the Milky Way \citep{McGaugh2019b}.
 Thus, in practice, the value of $m_\times$ is unlikely to play a role for galactic rotation curves.

-The same holds for observables based on the vertical acceleration above the Milky Way disk (see for example \citet{Lisanti2019, Zhu2023}).
+The same holds for observables based on the vertical acceleration above the Milky Way disk (see, e.g., \cite{Lisanti2019, Zhu2023}).
 This is illustrated in Fig.~\ref{fig:mw-compare-az} which shows almost no difference between the limits $m_\times \to 0$ and $m_\times \to \infty$.